|Green Infrastructure Valuation Toolkit|

 User guide (View/download)This provides details of what the Toolkit is for and a step by step guide on how to use it.
 The User Guide sets out the evidence base and rationale supporting each of the assessment tools, and provides case studies giving practical examples of how the Toolkit can be applied and the results presented.
 The Guide also discusses the strengths and weaknesses of the Toolkit and highlights areas where further research or development work is needed

-Calculator (View/download)This consists of a set of individual spreadsheet-based tools to assess the value of green assets or projects across a wide range of potential areas of benefit - such as climate change, health, or property values.
+Calculator (View/download version 1.2)This consists of a set of individual spreadsheet-based tools to assess the value of green assets or projects across a wide range of potential areas of benefit - such as climate change, health, or property values.
 Wherever possible results are given in monetary terms.

 These resources licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.